ENJOY SNOWCAPPED PEAKS, ALPINE MEADOWS, TUMBLING WATERFALLS, AND GOLDEN ASPEN TREES.

 Breathe the rarified Rocky Mountain air as you hike remote trails beneath 14,000-foot peaks in the Colorado high country.

 Indulge in pleasures from the Old West, from Victorian hotels and saloons to ghost towns left over from the gold mining days.

-You’ll begin this hiking tour of Colorado in the charming mining town of Aspen.
-The miners may have traded their pick axes for posh outfits, but the town still has a time-forgotten ambiance.
+Our tour begins in the charming mining town of Aspen.
+The miners may have traded their pickaxes for posh outfits, but the town still has a time-forgotten ambiance.
 Superb hiking and inspired restaurants make for an unforgettable mix.
 Aspen boasts great hiking variety, from the smooth, polished granite of Independence Pass, to the ancient and fiery sandstone of the Maroon Bells.